zkamvar/user2021/prose.md

 > if you want to go fast, go alone; if you want to go far, go together

-And I want to conclude by saying that we ended up choosing a solution that we believe aligns with our values and will not get in the way of the work from our community.
+And I want to conclude by saying that we ended up choosing a solution that we believe aligns with our values and will work with our community.
 We do not have all the answers right now, but we go through this process because we want to make sure we put people first and are always learning.